Lars Levi Laestadius: Laestadius's awakening

 Laestadius met a Sami woman named Milla Clementsdotter of Föllinge (also known as Lapp Mary by the Laestadian Lutheran Church) in the municipality of Krokom in Jämtland during an 1844 inspection tour of Åsele in Lapland.
 She belonged to a revival movement marked by pietistic and Moravian influences and led by pastor Pehr Brandell of the parish of Nora in the municipality of Kramfors in Ångermanland.

 She told Laestadius about her experiences on her journey to living faith.
 This was an important meeting for Laestadius because after it, he said he first understood the secret of living faith.
 He had a religious experience, and he wrote later that he at last saw the path that leads to eternal life.
 His sermons acquired, in his own words, "a new kind of colour" to which people began to respond.
 The movement spread quickly from Sweden to Finland and Norway.
-Laestadius based his sermons on the Bible.